 Focusing on cutting-edge technologies, Scott works with start-ups, inventors, and Fortune 500 companies.
-With over two decades of experience in all aspects of IP law, Scott strives for efficient and timely service and keeps clients involved in the process of their own success.
+With nearly three decades of experience in all aspects of IP law, Scott strives for efficient and timely service and keeps clients involved in the process of their own success.

 PATENTS -- Inventions are protected by patents.
 Because patents are territorial, applying only to activities within the particular country, the timing and extent of patent protection depends upon the goals of the client as well as the location of the primary markets and competitors.
 One size does not fit all, and it is important to understand the options, advantages, and work toward a solution that fits the client's specific needs.

 TRADEMARKS -- Brands are protected by trademarks.
 This can be a word, a marketing phrase, a logo, and even such aspects of the brand as the color, packaging, and sounds.
 Unlike patents that are only active for a limited period of time, trademarks may be perpetually renewed so long as protection is needed.
 Like patents, however, trademarks are territorial and a worldwide strategy may be necessary to completely protect the client's interests.

 COPYRIGHTS -- Artistic expression is protected by copyrights.
 Whether you have a new song, a book, a sculpture or painting, or even a software program or architectural plans, copyrights are the foundation upon which authors and artists, programmers and architects, protect their work.
 And with the long period of protection afforded under copyright law, these rights can often be passed down through the generations as a lasting legacy.